Grammar, Vocabulary, Coding-Decoding & Series, Directions, Blood Relations, Arrangements, Syllogism, Inference & Assumptions, Clocks and Puzzles.

 7. Start revision of the most frequently asked topics in the syllabus before 15 days of the exam.

-GATE 2021 Syllabus for CSE (Computer Science Engineering)
+GATE Syllabus for CSE 2024 – Check Computer Science Syllabus Here!

 Understanding GATE syllabus prior to starting GATE preparation will help candidates effectively plan the preparation strategy and score better marks.
 The GATE CS and IT exam paper consists of questions from aptitude and core subjects (CS and IT).